 If glasses don’t fit just right, they won’t be comfortable to wear.
 Have the fit checked to make sure they’re not too tight or too loose.

 Getting glasses isn’t just a one-and-done type of experience.
 Your child’s vision is likely to change over time, so regular vision check-ups are needed.
 In addition, your child’s glasses need to be checked to make sure they’re properly sized and are still fitting well.

 Children are utilizing electronic devices more than ever before, from the tablets they use for school to the laptops they use to talk to their grandparents on Zoom.
-Even though this type of technology has some benefits, it leads to your child’s eyes being exposed to harmful blue light for hours on end.
+Even though this type of technology has some benefits, it leads to your child’s eyes being exposed to the potential harmful effects of blue light for hours on end.
 Limit screen time for your child, and consider looking at a pair of blue light protection glasses as classrooms have adjusted to online learning (we recommend GUNNAR glasses!).